Vyral/ray-shay/_posts/2020-04-22-what-realtors-are-doing-to-help-clients.md

 {% include youtube.html %}

-The era of social distancing has disrupted everything, but we Realtors are still able to serve your needs.
-Here’s what we’re doing to keep you safe.
+<p style="text-align: center;"><em>The era of social distancing has disrupted everything, but we Realtors are still able to serve your needs.
+Here’s what we’re doing to keep you safe.</em></p>

 Did I ever imagine that I would one day have to wear a mask and gloves to do showings for all these beautiful homes?
 No, and I’m sure you didn’t either.
 However, **we are taking extra special precautions to make sure we can carry out our clients’ transactions safely.** Governor Newsom has ordered that real estate is an essential service to the economy, so we’re having to find new ways to do business.&nbsp;